Photo credit – Amanda Hirsch/Flickr

 Stimulating the vagus nerve is important as it reduces stress, anxiety, anger and inflammation by activating the relaxation response of our parasympathetic nervous system.
 Deep slow diaphragmatic breathing stimulates the nerve and lowers stress responses associated with the “fight or flight” mechanisms in the body.
 This deep breathing also improves heart rate variability (HRV) which is the measurement of variations within beat-to-beat intervals of the heart.

-Many people are suffering with intense anxiety and it is very difficult for them to take deep breaths.
+People suffering with intense anxiety can find it difficult for them to take deep breaths.
 This is where EFT can be so effective to help the mind/body to relax enough to even begin to take those deep breaths.
 An experiment you can do to see how deeply you are able to breathe is to tap on the EFT meridian points for a few rounds while checking on the depth of your breath, as you keep tapping and checking on the capacity of your lungs to take in air in a relaxed way, you will find you can take deeper and deeper breaths.
 To learn more about what Gary Craig calls the Constricted Breathing EFT Technique, you can click on this link to the page on his website:

 More about the Vagus Nerve